 - To start, hit Windows+I on your keypad to bring up the Settings menu.
 From the General Settings page, go to “Network & Internet.”

 - Click “Mobile hotspot” in the left-hand column of the Network & Internet page.

-- Turn on the “Share my Internet connection with another devices” switch on the right-hand side of the screen.
+- Turn on the “Share my Internet connection with another device” switch on the right-hand side of the screen.
 Click the “Edit” option if you don’t want to use the preset network name and password.

-- Type the network identity and password you wish to use in the Edit box and then click “OK.”
+- Type the network identity and password you wish to use in the Edit box and click “OK.”

 If your internet speed is low, we have a solution.
 Check out the tutorial – How to increase WiFi speed using cmd?

 Install a Wi-Fi hotspot on your Windows 11 computer